 - Upload the plugin via FTP to your website.

-Editing Your Customizations Plugin
+How to Edit Your Customizations Plugin

 - Connect to your web server via FTP.